aka-nahal/auto-login-internet-cu/README.md

 Clone this repo and edit the code and put your username and password and run it.

+Requires Edge Web Driver

 it will automate the login everytime as long the script is ruuning

-Only for CU Hostels, in case of error update the url of login page in the script.

 Note: This is only for educational purposes.